natallzl/data310/Feb5Response_update.md

 Previously predicted to be a good value, the Mathews house is now a bad deal, costing $40,787 more than predicted.
 Additionally, the Moon house is overvalued by $91,415.
 The Church house costs $8,318 than predicted by the model, so it is also not a good deal.

-**Now, based on this updated model, the Hudgins home still presents the best deal, but now the Moon home is the worst deal.**
+**Based on this updated model, the Hudgins home still presents the best deal, but now the Moon home is now the worst deal.**

 Below is a table comparing the model-predicted prices of the bedroom model and the bedroom/sqft/bathroom model